francoism90/dotfiles/README.md

 $ set -U fish_greeting
 ```

-Follow <https://starship.rs/guide/> to setup Starship, and make sure to set it as default container in Ptyxis.
+Follow <https://starship.rs/guide/> to setup Starship, and make sure to set it as default container in Ptyxis and/or BoxBuddy.

 ## Appearance